Sanitary sewer: Effluent sewer

 Effluent sewer systems, also called septic tank effluent drainage (STED) or solids-free sewer (SFS) systems, have septic tanks that collect sewage from residences and businesses, and the effluent that comes out of the tank is sent to either a centralized sewage treatment plant or a distributed treatment system for further treatment.
 Most of the solids are removed by the septic tanks, so the treatment plant can be much smaller than a typical plant.
 In addition, because of the vast reduction in solid waste, a pumping system, rather than a gravity system, can be used to move the wastewater.
 The pipes have small diameters, typically 1.5 to 4 in.
 Because the waste stream is pressurized, they can be laid just below the ground surface along the land's contour.

 Pressure sewer

 Where it is impossible or impractical to discharge sewage from a property into a gravity sanitary sewer, a pressure sewer may provide an alternative means of connection.
-A macerator pump in a pumping well close to the property ejects sewage through a small diameter high pressure pipe into the nearest gravity sewer.
+A macerator pump in a pumping well close to the property ejects sewage through a small-diameter high-pressure pipe into the nearest gravity sewer.

 Simplified sewer

 Simplified sanitary sewers consist of small-diameter pipes, typically around 100 mm, often laid at fairly flat gradients (1 in 200).
 Although the investment cost for simplified sanitary sewers can be about half the cost of conventional sewers, the requirements for operation and maintenance are usually higher.
-Simplified sewers are most common in Brazil and are also used in a number of other developing countries.
+Simplified sewers are most common in Brazil and other developing countries.